kteender/kteender.github.io/about.md

 My toolset includes Maya, Motionbuilder, the Adobe Suite, Python, TouchDesigner, HTML/CSS, and git.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.
 I have traditional fine art training.

 I create original artwork, animated films, and animation software plugins.
-I do tech-augmented fortune-telling under the stage name Indigo Coiyle.
+I do tech-augmented palmistry under the stage name Indigo Coiyle.

 Fortune-telling has a rich history as interactive entertainment and is a valuable tool for self-reflection.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 My offstage name is Katie.
 I'm in L.A.
 I come from somewhere around Champaign, Illinois.
 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--